⚫ "Lost & Found" Wins Song of the Week!

 On the heels of his Independent Music Award nomination for Best Indie/Alt Rock Album (Maybe, 2018), John's follow-up is the cracking single "Lost & Found," a dynamic, high-energy power-pop roller coaster with a perfect mix of crunchy guitars, upbeat hooks, low-key grooves, and meaningful lyrics.
 Pre-release listens had several radio show hosts exclaiming it may just be The Stan Laurels' best song yet!
 Before its release, "Lost & Found" hit #2 on the Radio Indie Alliance global top 40 chart, with #1 in sight!

 ⚫ Christmas in August?

 Ever wonder what a Christmas song by The Stan Laurels would sound like?
-Wonder no more this holiday season, as "Noche Buena" is John's first-ever original Christmas song and will be found on the upcoming comp from Kool Kat Musik entitled A Kool Kat Kristmas, Volume 3!
+Wonder no more this holiday season, as "Noche Buena" is John's first-ever original Christmas song and will be found on the upcoming comp from Kool Kat Musik entitled A Kool Kat Kristmas, Volume 3, releasing this holiday season!

 ⚫ More Movie Music?

 John is actively seeking more film score and original song work to build on his existing résumé of having written/recorded/produced two feature film soundtracks, and will be putting together video reels for both his score and song work, so keep an eye (and an ear or two) out for these!

 For the second year in a row, The Stan Laurels are proud to have been invited and included in the biggest and badass-est power-pop compilation in the world, Ice Cream Man Power Pop and More!
 This year's comp is called Screwballs and Curveballs, and the best thing about it is IT IS 100% FREE!
 Click the link to download all 133 songs!

 On June 22, John and his wife Elvira attended the Independent Music Awards in NYC!